anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -
    * - ra2.stg.006
      - Container Storage Interface (CSI)
      - An implementation may support the Container Storage Interface (CSI).
-In-tree storage plugins for Ceph have been removed in Kubernetes 1.31, so corresponding CSI drivers must be used.
+CSI drivers must be used as in-tree volume plugins are deprecated and have been removed.
 To support CSI, the feature gates CSIDriverRegistry and CSINodeInfo must be enabled.
 The implementation must use a CSI driver (full list of CSI drivers :cite:p:`k8s-csi-drivers`).
 An implementation may support ephemeral storage through a CSI-compatible volume plugin.
 In this case, the CSIInlineVolume feature gate must be enabled.
 An implementation